thoughtspot/thoughtspot.github.io/pages/aws/configuration/configuration_options.md

 ---
 title: [Configuration options]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Configuration options
+ThoughtSpot engineering has performed extensive testing of the ThoughtSpot appliance on various Amazon Elastic Compute Cloud (EC2) and Amazon Elastic Block Store (EBS) configurations for best performance, load balancing, scalability, and reliability.

 You can find information here on which configuration of memory, CPU, storage, and networking capacity you should be running for your instances.
 There are also details on how to configure your placement groups.

 ## Hardware configurations

-There is only one available hardware configuration for deploying ThoughtSpot on Amazon:
+There is only one available hardware configuration for deploying ThoughtSpot on Amazon: `r4.16xlarge`

--   r4.16xlarge

 Below are charts depicting the specifications for the configuration for EC2 and EBS requirements.
+Both EC2 and EBS requirements must be fulfilled to deploy on Amazon.

 |Instance name|Data capacity|vCPUs|DRAM|
 |-------------|-------------|-----|----|